Skip to main contentSkip Navigation or Skip to Content

 • Describe the strategic importance of staffing.

-• Evaluate the impact of the external environment on staffing.
+• Understand the impact of the external environment on staffing.

 • Evaluate the current issues and methodologies used in recruitment and selection.

-• Explain the interdependence of staffing with other HRM functions.
+• Explain the interdependence of staffing with other human resource management (HRM) functions.

 • Develop and apply interview techniques.